 22# Inspect this output rather than assuming how many modules matched.When you run print_trainable_parameters(), you see trainable params, all params, and percentage for the exact model and module selection.
 Record it with each run; a shortcut is only useful if it matched the intended projection layers.

 For a single-adapter deployment, you often merge the adapter back into the base weights.
-This removes the small runtime cost of the adapter path and produces a single, ordinary model checkpoint you can serve with any inference engine.
+This removes the small runtime cost of the adapter path and produces a single, ordinary model checkpoint for inference engines that support the base architecture.

 1# After training completes